Table Of Contents

 How Does Data Help Achieve Operational Excellence?

-In the world of operational excellence, data is an invaluable tool to build and foster employee ownership of processes.
+In the world of operational excellence, data is an invaluable tool to foster employee ownership of processes.
 Data output from lines and processes combine into holistic representations of plant systems, providing feedback on events as they occur.
-When individuals across the organization see the effect their workflows and output impact have on the organization’s goals, they readily engage in problem-solving.
-This facilitates a real sense of ownership down to the frontlines, who leverage the data provided to drive for success by identifying roadblocks, removing obstacles, suggesting and designing improvements.
+When individuals across the organization see the effects of their workflows and output on their organization’s goals, they readily engage in problem-solving.
+As a result, frontline workers feel a sense of ownership over their roles, where they leverage data to identify roadblocks, remove obstacles, and suggest and design improvements.

-Achieving Operational Excellence with data requires deliberating which points provide process insights that align with business strategies; as the saying goes, "What gets measured gets managed and improves."
-The growth in digital systems throughout business departments such as Finance, Purchasing, and Operations, provide a plethora of information to be utilized in making administrative calls.
+Achieving operational excellence with data requires determining which data points provide process insights that align with business strategies.
+As the saying goes, "What gets measured gets managed and improves."
+The growth in digital systems throughout business departments like Finance, Purchasing, and Operations provides a wealth of information that can inform administrative calls.

-While this volume of data allows the process interconnections and dependencies within a firm to be more accurately depicted, it can also inhibit decision-making if the site does not distinguish its Key Performance Indicators (KPIs) from the rest of its numbers and measurables.
-Defining KPIs not only drives a business to new innovations and efficiencies to fulfill customers’ needs, it also highlights which of their site metrics are levers to improvement.
+While this volume of data allows the process interconnections and dependencies within a firm to be more accurately depicted, it can also inhibit decision-making if the site does not distinguish its KPIs from the rest of its numbers and measurables.
+Defining KPIs not only helps a business fulfill customers’ needs, but it also highlights which of their site metrics are levers to improvement.

-The data that drives Operational Excellence, depicted by KPIs, should encourage a shift from a reactive response to a proactive approach to issue resolution.
-Leading indicators are those analytics which look ahead in the process to predict probable outcomes and prescribe corrections.
-Compared to lagging indicators, data points that show outcomes, leading indicators represent the process inputs that lead to such results.
-Historical data can be used to identify leading indicators in a system by correlating variations of input factors to outputs.
-For example, the number of near-miss safety events that occurred may be a leading indicator to OSHA recordable events.
+The data that drives operational excellence, depicted by KPIs, should encourage a shift from a reactive response to a proactive approach to issue resolution.
+Leading indicators are analytics that look ahead in the process to predict probable outcomes and prescribe corrections.
+Compared to lagging indicators, or data points that show outcomes, leading indicators represent the process inputs that lead to those outcomes.
+Historical data can help identify leading indicators in a system by correlating variations of input factors to outputs.
+For example, the number of near-miss safety events that occurred may be a leading indicator of OSHA recordable events.

-As demonstrated, data that is accessible across an organization is a key component to building Operational Excellence.
-The next question, therefore, is how to share such information throughout the business.
-Fortunately, there is a plethora of tools available to display the critical indicators of processes and help employees visualize where issues should be addressed and which issues must be addressed first.
+As demonstrated, data that is accessible across an organization is a key component to building operational excellence.
+But what's the best way to share such information throughout the business?
+Fortunately, there are many tools available to help employees visualize where issues should be addressed and in what order.

-Traditional methods of data display are primarily manual: using whiteboards to document and broadcast periodic throughput, stacking Kanban cards to indicate demand volume, or switching on an Andon light to indicate when equipment is down.
-Although collecting and sharing information using these tools requires more interaction, it also propelled employees to actively engage with the data and relate to it.
-It can be powerful, therefore, to leverage these methods when beginning your Operational Excellence journey as a way to cultivate process ownership and accountability.
+Traditional methods of data display are primarily manual, like using whiteboards to document and broadcast periodic throughput, stacking Kanban cards to indicate demand volume, and switching on an andon light to indicate when equipment is down.
+Although somewhat outdated, these tools require employees to actively engage with the data.
+Leveraging these methods when beginning your operational excellence journey can be a way to cultivate process ownership and accountability within your teams.

 Operational excellence, the ability to execute strategy more effectively, more consistently, and more reliably than the competition, can seem like an unobtainable company goal.
-But by leveraging its existing information assets, a company can build the management infrastructure and instill the mindset in employees who are the foundations of this way of working.
+But by leveraging its existing information assets, a company can build the right management infrastructure and instill a mindset of operational excellence in employees.

-See how Leading2Lean can put your data to use in achieving operational excellence.
+See how L2L can put your data to use in achieving operational excellence.
 Book a demo with us today!